miguelsolans/miguelsolans/README.md

 - 🌱 I’m currently learning: React and Deno
 - 👯 I’m looking to collaborate on: Web Development Project, frontend and backend-wise
 - 📫 How to reach me: You can reach me on [LinkedIn](https://www.linkedin.com/in/miguelsolans/), Skype (miguelrsolans) or even via e-mail (dev.miguelsolans (at) gmail (dot) com)
-- ⚡ Fun fact: Terminator Judgment Day is still the best movie every produced.
-I love Music.
+- ⚡ Fun facts: Terminator Judgment Day is still the best movie ever produced.
+I love Music, classical and metal.
 I often do offroad.
-Like any other programmer, Coffee and Capuccino are my favorite hot drinks!
+Coffee and Capuccino are my favorite hot drinks!

 ### Portfolio of Projects